Search This Blog

 5 Memorable Characters of Ernie Sabella

-In my line of work, I rarely work with the same people more than once.
+I rarely get to work with the same people more than once.
 I often find myself explaining who I am and figuring out who I'll be spending the next few days with inside an office smaller than your bathroom.
 As a get-to-know-you question hoping to spark more conversation, people will sometimes ask things like "What's your favorite movie?" or "Who's your favorite actor?"

 I can always answer the first one quickly.
 My favorite movie is Alfred Hitchcock's "Rear Window."